CARE OF ARTWORK

 ART CONSERVATION PROTECTING YOUR ARTWORK

-Proper care and protection of artwork is very important because artwork can easily be damaged.
-It's a good idea to immediately plan your protection strategy, at the time of purchase.
-Inquire as to any special requirements that might be needed for protecting your new artwork.
-Ask the gallery or dealer for any advice they might have, they or the artist might have printed care and handling instructions available for you.
+Proper care and protection of artwork is essential because it can be easily damaged.
+It's best to plan your protection strategy at the time of purchase.
+Ask the gallery or dealer about any special requirements for preserving your new artwork.
+They or the artist may have printed care and handling instructions available for you.

-Think about where the artwork will be displayed and use good judgment on where you place it.
+Think carefully about where the artwork will be displayed and use good judgment when placing it.
 Fragile glass objects can fall and break easily.
-Think twice about hanging your new painting over your fireplace, because possible heat and smoke damage.
-Be careful when placing artwork in your kitchen because cooking oils and odors can cause problems with certain types of artwork.
-These are just a couple things to consider in protecting your art collection.
+Avoid hanging artwork above a fireplace, where heat and smoke can cause damage.
+Be cautious with artwork placed in a kitchen, as cooking oils and odors can affect certain materials.
+These are just a few common considerations to help protect your art collection.

 CARE AND HANDLING OF FINE ART PHOTOGRAPHY